john-courter-lu/HouseRulesTemplate/README.md

     ``` bash
     dotnet user-secrets set AdminPassword password
     ```
-1. Spend some time seeding your data: Use the `OnModelCreating` method in the `HouseRulesDbContext` class ( or `YourProjectNameDbContext` class ) to add data to the database when it is created.
+1. Spend some time seeding your data: Use ERD to create classes under Models folder.
+Use the `OnModelCreating` method in the `HouseRulesDbContext` class ( or `YourProjectNameDbContext` class ) to add data to the database when it is created.
 There should already be code for creating an Admin role, an admin `IdentityUser`, and giving that `IdentityUser` the role of `Admin` with a row in `UserRoles`.
 Add more initial data based on the project's need.
 1. Create the database migration:
     ``` bash
     dotnet ef migrations add InitialCreate